 The Dojo series continues to be steered and supported by a collective of public sector bodies who have signed up alongside the original co-funders.
 The training is maintained and undergoes regular reviews and updates to ensure it reflects the latest guidance.

-For further details and pricing please visit the Dojo website: https://dojolearning.co.uk/dojo-infogov/
+For further details, a preview and to request a quote please visit the Dojo website: https://dojolearning.co.uk/dojo-infogov/